samsa1/ppx_rml/docs/report/report.md

 - changing the build chain to `dune` (every dune files)
 - adding tests (`test` folder) using the `alcotest` opam library
 - adding the ppx version of the compiler (`compiler/main/rmlc.ml` and `compiler/parsing/ocaml2rml.ml`)

+# What next ?

+Currently our code just started to be merge into RML repository :

+- PR1 renamming files to avoid conflics with Ppxlib (merged)
+- PR2 changing the build chain from Makefile to Dune (under review)
+- PR3 removing the >500 warnings (awaiting review)

+More PR are going to be send in order to merge our code step by step in RML while allowing Louis Mandel (the maintainer of RML) to review the full code.

 # Future extensions